 Not having a Nashville divorce attorney to negotiate on your behalf means you and your soon-to-be-ex have to communicate with one another directly.
 No buffer of an attorney often means more contention than you may already have.

 Some couples can pull off a friendly divorce effortlessly, but most couples divorce for emotional and financial reasons.
 Adultery, abuse, fraud, and even general incompatibility all have the potential to cause explosive interactions.
 Having an attorney on your side can help protect your best interests, and keep the process moving along smoothly and efficiently.

 While self-representation may appear to save you money, it promises to prove more costly in the long run.
 Handling a case pro se can lead to expensive mistakes before even taking attorney’s fees into account when something goes so awry that you can’t fix it yourself.
-We invite you to reserve a consultation with the Nashville divorce lawyers at Miller Upshaw Family Law, PLLC through our contact page, or call our office at 615-391-4200.
+We invite you to reserve an in-person or video consultation with the Nashville divorce lawyers at Miller Upshaw Family Law, PLLC through our contact page, or call our office at 615-391-4200.
 You owe it to yourself to be fully informed when dealing with divorce.